tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * We can fetch data from Plaid using the `get()` function.
 The Plaid sandbox comes preloaded with financial data ready and available for use.
 Sandbox data includes institution data, account information, transactions, investment records, and more.
 However, to extract data, there are a few data attributes that are needed first.

-* To generate a list of all of the institutions that have been loaded into the sandbox,we can use the `Institutions.get()` function which accepts the number of institutions to fetch as an argument.
+* To generate a list of all of the institutions that have been loaded into the sandbox, we can use the `Institutions.get()` function, which accepts the number of institutions to fetch as an argument.

   ![plaid_fetch_institutions](Images/plaid_fetch_institutions.png)